CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Methodology

 \subsubsection{Our proposed GPT-CICLe}

-We propose using Conformal Prediction (CP)~\cite{Vovk_conformal} to adapt the context length to a base classifier's certainty on the predicted classes.
+We consider that the better the few shots the LLM is provided with, the better its performance will be.
+Therefore, in this work, we propose using Conformal Prediction (CP)~\cite{Vovk_conformal} to adapt the context length to a base classifier's certainty on the predicted classes.
 CP uses the concept of a non-conformity measure $\delta(y_i, \hat{y}_i)$ to create sets of predicted classes, which contain the true class with a probability of $p \approx 1-\alpha$.

-In our case, this non-conformity measure is simply the base classifier's uncertainty on the true class: $\delta(y_i, \hat{y}_i) = 1 - P(\hat{y}_{i} = y_{i})$.
-Here, $\hat{y}_i$ are the predictions and $y_i$ are the corresponding true labels.
-If one defines $q=\frac{\lceil{(N+1)(1-\alpha)}\rceil}{N}$, and $\hat{q}$ as the $q^{th}$ empirical quantile of $\{\delta(Y_i, \hat{Y}_i) | 1 \le i \le N\}$, it can be shown that for any prediction $\hat{Y}$ of the classifier on an unknown sample, a set of classes $\{j | \hat{y}_{j} \ge 1-\hat{q}\}$ contains the true class with probability $p \ge 1-\alpha$~\cite{Vovk_conformal}.
+In our case, this non-conformity measure is simply the base classifier's uncertainty on the true class: Here, $\hat{y}_i$ are the predictions and $y_i$ are the corresponding true labels.
+If one defines and $\hat{q}$ as the $q^{th}$ empirical quantile of $\{\delta(Y_i, \hat{Y}_i) | 1 \le i \le N\}$, it can be shown that for any prediction $\hat{Y}$ of the classifier on an unknown sample, a set of classes $\{j | \hat{y}_{j} \ge 1-\hat{q}\}$ contains the true class with probability $p \ge 1-\alpha$~\cite{Vovk_conformal}.
 This means that we accept an upper bound of $1-\alpha$ on prompting accuracy, which we trade for adaptive context length based on sample difficulty.

 In the extreme case of a single class in the prediction set, we bypass the LLM completely and predict this class.
 As it is possible for CP to predict empty sets, which is not useful in classification, we return a set containing only the most probable class in such cases.
 This means that for $\alpha > 1-$\textit{base classifier accuracy}, the performance of this prompt becomes equal to that of the base classifier.
 As in GPT-MAX-$k$, we finally select the two most similar samples per class in the conformal set from the training data to compose the prompt.
 Samples are again ordered from most to least probable as determined by the classifier.
 We refer to this LLM-in-the-loop framework as \emph{Conformal In-Context Learning}~(CICLe).
 An example of each of these prompts is shown in Appendix~\ref{sec:appendix_prompts}.